adrian2020my/clumsy-bird/README.md

 [Checkout here](https://github.com/ellisonleao/clumsy-bird/wiki/Games-using-clumsy-bird-code)

-Some thoughts about this code you can find on [my blog post](https://medium.com/@ellisonleao/clumsy-bird-an-open-source-flappy-bird-clone-cf615724730f)
+Some thoughts about this code you can find on [Ellison Leão's blog post](https://medium.com/@ellisonleao/clumsy-bird-an-open-source-flappy-bird-clone-cf615724730f)